hannahfluch/homie/README.md

 ```

 Buddy is also able to infer the width/height according to the aspect ratio of the original picture, if only one dimension is provided.
+> Note: This can lead to unwanted behavior when switching sprites on-the-fly.

 For more information run this command:
 ```bash